marcelhoogantink/z2m_PJ-1203A/README.md

   - `update_a` and `update_b` are replaced by `timestamp_a` and `timestamp_b`
     whose values indicate when the corresponding power datapoint was received in ISO_8601 format.
 That makes them valid timestamps in Home Assistant (see below).
-  - The calibration datapoints (from x0.5 to x2.0) are now working.
+  - The calibration datapoints (from x0.5 to x2.0) are now working but are commented in the code because they are purely cosmetic (see below).

 ## Home Assistant autodiscovery & Timestamps